Services for Visitors to the UGA Libraries

 The UGA Libraries subscribe to hundreds of research databases, over 48,000 electronic journals, and approximately 400,000 full-text e-books, which visitors can access on campus.

 Members of the general public may use public-access computing stations at the Main Library and Miller Learning Center (ask for login credentials at the security desk), as well as the Science Library.

 Librarians are available to help you in person at each library, as well as by phone (706-542-3251), email, and chat.

 The Main Library and the Hargrett Rare Books and Manuscripts Library contain genealogical materials.
 Ask for help at the reference desk in the Main Library, or in the Special Collections building.

-Visitors will need to purchase a VTS card to use library printers and copiers.
+Visitors may use a credit or debit card to use a WEPA print station.
+Alternatively, visitors may purchase a VTS card to use library printers and copiers.
 VTS card vending machines are located at the Main Library, Science Library, Miller Learning Center, and Aderhold Hall.
 Black-and-white printing costs 6 cents per page.
 Color printing costs 50 cents per page.
-Black-and-white copies are 9 cents per page, and microfilm/microfiche printing is 10 cents per page.
+Microfilm/microfiche printing costs 10 cents per page.
+Black-and-white photocopies are 9 cents per page